 - i) The organization follows the deferral method of revenue recognition for contributions, which include grants and donations.
 Unrestricted contributions are recognized as revenue when received.
 Restricted contributions are initially recorded as deferred contributions and subsequently recognized as revenue in the year in which the related expenses are incurred.
 Contributed materials and services normally purchased by the organization are not recorded in these financial statements. - ii) Conference and workshop fee revenue is recognized when the event takes place.
-All other sales revenue is recognized when the goods are provided. - iii) Membership fees are recognized as revenue in the period received. - iv) Interest income is recognized as revenue when earned.
+All other sales revenue is recognized when the goods are provided. - iii) Interest income is recognized as revenue when earned.